Welcome to No Empty Chairs!

 - Residency as a poor, starving college student who was always willing to trade cooking for cleaning duties with culinary-challenged roommates.

-- On-the-job-training: 23 years of marriage (and counting), resulting in over 8000 dinners cooked (not to mention breakfasts, lunches, and snacks); over 70 children’s birthday cakes and party fare; untold numbers of church pot-luck dinners, neighborhood block parties, holiday meals, cookie exchanges, baby and bridal showers.
+- On-the-job-training: 28 years of marriage (and counting!), resulting in over 10,000 dinners cooked (not to mention breakfasts, lunches, and snacks); more than 100 children’s birthday cakes and party fare; untold numbers of church pot-luck dinners, neighborhood block parties, holiday meals, cookie exchanges, baby and bridal showers.